Blize/Blize/README.md

 Working at Swisscom

-📫 How to reach me: matthias@mantsch.ch
+📫 How to reach me: blize.developer@gmail.com

 ## Organisation